adrian-blockchain/Trash-Tag-decentralized-application/README.md

 ### How can technology help?

-Today the most known cryptocurrency is Bitcoin, where the inflation system work with an electrical heavy consumption proof of work algorithm.
+Today, the most known cryptocurrency is Bitcoin, where the inflation system work with an electrical heavy consumption proof of work algorithm.
 That's mean to create a new bitcoin you need to resolve very complex mathematical problems.
 We believe that the blockchain environment is more mature thanks to smart contracts.
 So we created the Jobcoin.
 A cryptocurrency where a new supply is created each time a Trash tag challenge is done and verify.
 To remind, a Trash tag challenge is an ecological action where people find a place with wild pollution, take a picture, clean it up and take a picture again to show the work done.
-The ambition is to create an economic interests to protect natural environment for anyone.
+The ambition is to create an economic interests to protect natural environment for anyone thanks to a cryptocurrency.

 ### The idea

 Our world is changing, we learn at school that a majority of job do not exist yet.
 We believe that the blockchain revolution can lead to a new form of employment.
-An employment where financial speculation can be directly connect to value creation.
-That's may be possible thanks to new form of organizations which are DAO or Decentralized Autonomous Organization, the future of ONG.
+An employment where financial speculation can be directly connect to real value creation.
 Blockchain job is basically task job which are finance by cryptocurrencies.
 You can look at blockchain job section in our long description to see how we could apply this technology to Zero Hungers and Green production probkems.
-We think if we creat a new form of job to collect wastes no matter where it is.
-It would permit to local authority to economize money in collect of waste and to reinvest this money to permit the recycling of waste.
-By this way, we want to privatize the fact of collect wild pollution waste to let local authority the possibility to create recycling center.
+We think that if we creat a new form of job to collect wastes no matter where it is.
+It would permit to local authority to saving money in collect of waste and to reinvest it to create recycling centers.